-The FOS figures show that overall an average of 56% of PPI claims had been wrongly rejected.
+The FOS figures show that overall an average of 65% of PPI claims referred to them had been wrongly rejected.

 Financial observers have estimated that only 20% of rejected claims make it to FOS because consumers mistakenly believe that if a claim is rejected there’s nothing else they can do.
 An undercover operation by The Times newspaper found that Lloyds Banking Group staff were told that if they rejected claims in the first instance only a small proportion of consumers would actually appeal the case to FOS.
 It is understood that these allegations also form part of the FCA’s investigation.

-The banks below are not the only ones we deal with
+The banks listed on the right are not the only ones we deal with